 Photodynamic blue light therapy – During photodynamic blue light therapy (an entirely non-invasive treatment), light-sensitive medication is first administered to the patient’s skin.
 This medication helps to make the cells more receptive to the treatment.
 Light energy waves are then used to target these cells and destroy Propionibacterium acnes bacteria.
 This results in a dramatic reduction in acne breakouts.

 Antibiotics – This prescription option is helpful in getting rid of acne-causing bacteria and inflammation.
 By doing this, moderate and severe acne is reduced in appearance.
 Patients who have chosen this option may be taking antibiotics for over one month in order to get the results they desire.

 Topical Treatments – Prescription lotions and other topical treatment options can be applied to the skin to kill acne-causing bacteria.
 When this occurs, the skin is often dried out and the dead skin cells flake off.

 Arrange a Consultation

-Dr. Kriegel proudly sees patients from all over New York, including but not limited to: Scarsdale, White Plains, Yonkers, New Rochelle and Mt.
+Dr. Kriegel and the practitioners at Westchester Center for Dermatology proudly see patients from all over New York, including but not limited to: Scarsdale, White Plains, Yonkers, New Rochelle and Mt.
 Vernon.
 To learn more about the right acne treatment for you, contact our office and schedule a consultation.
-Dr. Kriegel and Inna Gittelman are skilled dermatology specialists with years of experience.
+The clinicians at Westchester Center for Dermatology are skilled dermatology specialists with years of experience.